DeMarco/KiCad-Lib-SynthStuff/README.md

 # KiCad-Lib-SynthStuff
- KiCad symbols to use in Synth DIY projects
+ KiCad symbols, footprints, 3D models and design blocks to use in Synth DIY projects